-A driveway drainage system is the arrangement of pipes, gutters and other components that remove water from your driveway.
-It's a very important feature to consider if you want to keep your driveway dry and avoid any potential flooding!
+The arrangement of pipes, gutters, and other components that remove water from your driveway is known as a driveway drainage system.
+It's a critical feature to consider if you want to keep your driveway dry and avoid flooding!

 Why do I need to plan my driveway drainage system?

 The main reason why it's so important to plan your driveway drainage system is that it's an important part of preventing flooding and water accumulation that can lead to mould.
 Not only will installing a driveway drainage system help to keep the area dry but also any potential damage from water runoff or erosion should be avoided as much as possible.

 In summary, having a poor driveway drainage system can lead to one or more of the following:

 #1 Flooding on your property